 It will come as no surprise, then, when I suggest that the best thing for Rollins to do once The Shield breaks up is to turn face.
 He's just a lot easier to like than he is to hate.
 Having given him a platform to showcase his in-ring skills during The Shield's run, it would be wise to allow him some time to establish his face persona, and let him compete in a couple of midcard feuds with reputable verterans like Christian or R-Truth, that would allow him to look good and pick up some momentum.
 At this point, a few months down the line from the demise of The Shield, I would put him up against his former ally, the aforementioned Roman Reigns, in a feud for whichever midcard title he ended up winning.
 The feud would be fairly easy to write, and the contrast between strength and agility would make for an interesting matchup.
 In the end, have Rollins prevail and allow him a lengthy run as champion before slowly bringing him up to the main event over the next year or two.

 As far as I'm concerned, Seth Rollins is good enough to work his way up to main event status, particularly since the likes of CM Punk & Daniel Bryan have shown that smaller guys can be every bit as successful as the 6' 5" 250lb-plus guys that have dominated the industry for years.
 If things go well for him, I can see him being a future world champion, however there is still a niggling doubt in the back of my mind that says that he will be held because of his size and lack of exceptional mic skills, and that, if worst comes to worst, his career could end up more like Justin Gabriel's than Daniel Bryan's.
-Fingers croseed it's the former, not the latter, that ends up being the reality.
+Fingers croseed it's the latter, not the former, that ends up being the reality.

 Last, but by no means least, Dean Ambrose.
 To cut to the chase, I think he's fucking brilliant.
 His work in FCW was outstanding, as he put on some great matches with the likes of Seth Rollins, and even CM Punk on one occasion, before engaging in one of the best feuds in recent memory with William Regal.
 Despite only featuring two matches, separated by eight months, the two managed to keep interest in their story up for the entire time just through the quality of their promos, and the occasional confrontation.
 Regal did a great job teasing the audience on commentary, while Dean Ambrose cut some incredible promos to really establish himself as the biggest star in FCW.
 Anyway, now I've gone off on a tangent reminiscing about that feud, I'll get back to the present and his work with The Shield.